Serious Sam: The First Encounter: Remake

-In June 2009, the publisher Majesco Entertainment announced a high-definition remake, Serious Sam HD: The First Encounter, for Windows and the Xbox 360.
-For this remake, Croteam worked with nascent publisher Devolver Digital, founded by Gathering of Developers co-founders Mike Wilson and Harry Miller.
+In June 2009, the publisher Majesco announced a high-definition remake, Serious Sam HD: The First Encounter, for Windows and the Xbox 360.
+For this remake, Croteam worked with the nascent publisher Devolver Digital, founded by the Gathering of Developers co-founders Mike Wilson and Harry Miller.
 As Devolver Digital had not been licensed as a publisher for the Xbox 360 yet, it published the Windows version and worked with Majesco on the Xbox 360 release.
 Croteam considered creating a PlayStation 3 version due to high demand.
 Serious Sam HD: The First Encounter was released for Windows on 24 November 2009, while the Xbox 360 version was scheduled for December.
 Shortly thereafter, Devolver Digital announced a remake of The Second Encounter.
 The Xbox 360 port was released on 13 January 2010 via Xbox Live Arcade and became the service's most-played game that month with 35,211 players.

 The First Encounter, The Second Encounter, and their remakes were bundled on Steam as Serious Sam HD: Gold Edition from September 2010.
 They were distributed physically for the Xbox 360 with The Serious Sam Collection, released by Mastertronic Group in July 2013.
 Serious Sam HD: The First Encounter, Serious Sam HD: The Second Encounter, and Serious Sam 3: BFE became part of Serious Sam Collection, which was released for the Stadia streaming service on 3 March 2020.
 Serious Sam Collection was brought to the Nintendo Switch, PlayStation 4, and Xbox One on 17 November 2020.

 Around 2016, a small team within Croteam began developing a virtual reality version of the remake based on its prior work on Serious Sam VR: The Last Hope.
 Called Serious Sam VR: The First Encounter, it incorporates locomotion and teleportation movement, as well as dual wielding for all weapons.
 It was made available as an early access title for Windows in December 2016, with a Linux version added in February 2017.
 The finished game was released on 30 March 2017.
 Both versions of the remake are part of the Serious Sam Fusion 2017 game hub.